ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 ### Can I Use Microsoft VS Code With {{ site.cluster.nickname }}

 First, do _not_ use Microsoft Visual Studio Code (VS Code) on the login nodes.
-The login nodes primary purpose is to ensure that all {{ site.cluster.nickname }} users are able to login to {{ site.cluster.nickname }}.
-If you overwhelm the resources of the login nodes, you will affect other users' ability to login to {{ site.cluster.nickname }}.
+The login nodes primary purpose is to ensure that all {{ site.cluster.nickname }} users are able to log in to {{ site.cluster.nickname }}.
+If you overwhelm the resources of the login nodes, you will affect other users' ability to log in to {{ site.cluster.nickname }}.

 Consult VS Code's Documentation regarding using an SSH "Jump Host" or "Ssh Proxy".
 For VS Code, you just need to configure your local SSH environment with a `ProxyJump` to the development nodes in your `~/.ssh/config` _on your local machine_.
 Here is an example to work from for your `~/.ssh/config`: